 So here’s the deal.
 I don’t want you to memorize the super long funky words, glucosinolates, myrosinase and isothiocyanates, but what I do want you to walk away is this.

-When you plan your meals and buy your veggies, keep in mind that they are not all created equal.
-You can eat an iceberg lettuce salad everyday, and not get as many benefits as you could by eating a few servings of broccoli per week.
+When you plan your meals and buy your veggies, keep in mind that they’re not all created equal.
+You can eat an iceberg lettuce salad everyday and not get as many benefits as you could by eating a few servings of broccoli per week.

 You have to buy groceries anyway baby cakes, so you might as well buy the ones that pack the most punch and will give you the most health bang for your buck.

 Here’s a list of cruciferous veggies.
 Put these in your grocery cart, okay? (especially if you’re eating shitty)

 - Brussels Sprouts

 - Mustard Greens

 Today’s recipe is incredibly simple and it’ll give you a good dose of cruciferi (probably not a real word).

 Whole Food Plant Based Quick Avocado Alfredo Pasta